oacastefanita/RecorderFramework/README.md

   }
 })
 ```
-After a successfull registration a SMS,containing the registration code, will be sent to the registered phone number
+After a successfull registration a SMS,containing the registration code, will be sent to the registered phone number.
+Send registration code to the server.
 ```swift
 RecorderFrameworkManager.sharedInstance.sendVerificationCode("12345", completionHandler: { (success, data) -> Void in
   if success {